 Just like with paying a high hourly rate for personal training… Paying more doesn’t get you the results.
 However, if you’re paying $115/hour what are the chances you’re going to sandbag that training session when you’re feeling a little tired?

 That trainer’s number one mission is to get you into the gym, after that, the workout is the easy part.

 If your buying a training program (or stealing it off the internet) the chances are you are going to commit to doing the program as it is laid out and, if you miss a workout or are having a bad day, you’ll probably find a way to make it up.

 This accountability is a huge reason many of these strength training programs work so well.

 Magic Bullet #2: Consistency

-One of the best parts of any defined training program is that they will have you training consistently for a set period of time (6, 12, 18 weeks, etc.) and consistency is the key to long-term success in training, work, life, getting strong, and just about everything else.
+One of the best parts of any defined training program is that it forces you to train consistently for a set period of time (6, 12, 18 weeks, etc.).
+This consistency, as I’ve talked about before, is the key to long-term success in training, work, life, getting strong, and just about everything else.

 The same holds true for strength training.